jvgomez/jvgomez_page_source/content/pages/research/fm2.md

 -->
 </div>

-In collaboration with my friends from the [Instituto de Plasmas e Fusão Nuclear](http://www.ipfn.ist.utl.pt/), we have appied FM2 to the __I__nternational __T__hermonuclear __E__xperimental __R__eactor and carried out a very exhaustive analysis.
+In collaboration with my friends from the [Instituto de Plasmas e Fusão Nuclear](http://www.ipfn.ist.utl.pt/), we have appied FM2 to the International Thermonuclear Experimental Reactor and carried out a very exhaustive analysis.
 The results were very good: the FM2 properties fit very well in this problem.
 An optimization procedure is applied after FM2 in order to make the path even smoother and check that the ITER requirements are satisfied.

 {% youtube ShhX0hc0WR0 260 260 %} {% youtube YiIq7pzgW9k 260 260 %}